International Baccalaureate Diploma (IB)

 The International Baccalaureate Program is governed by the International Baccalaureate Organization in Geneva, Switzerland and administered by the International Baccalaureate Curriculum and Assessment Center in Cardiff, Wales.
 The organization originated over fifty years ago in Europe as an effort by international schools to assure quality educational standards for students, regardless of where they lived.

 The IB sounds like a great deal of work.
 What are the advantages of taking an IB curriculum?

 There are numerous advantages to taking the IB curriculum.
 First, the IB curriculum was originally designed to insure a cohesive, comprehensive education for students, no matter where they lived in the world.
 Today, that goal is still at the forefront of the IB mission.

-Students who complete this program are preparing, not only for success in college, but for success in life.
-Students gain a broader world view; follow in-depth approaches to the academic disciplines; and develop time management, problem-solving, research, and organizational skills that will remain with them long after the IB experience is over.
-Programs like CAS activities provide opportunities for student involvement in the larger community beyond classroom walls.
+Students who complete this program are preparing not only for success in college, but for success in life.
+Students gain a broader world view, follow in-depth approaches to the academic disciplines, develop time management, problem-solving, research, and organizational skills that will remain with them long after the IB experience is over.
+Programs like CAS activities provide opportunities for student involvement in the larger community beyond the classroom walls.

 How is the IB different from AP?
 Is one better than the other?

 The IB is a comprehensive secondary curriculum that requires students to demonstrate knowledge and skills through both in-class and outside assessments in six academic areas (Core Curriculum).
 Schools that offer IB must be prepared to offer the total program upon initial implementation.

 AP, on the other hand, permits students to pick and choose from over 30 offerings.
 While neither program is better than the other, they each have different aims.
 The AP offers a university curriculum in grade 12 only, resulting in college credit for successful results.